pojntfx/hydrapp/README.md

 ### 3. Generating Your Project

-To get started easily, hydrapp provides the `hydrapp` CLI.
+To get started easily, hydrapp provides the interactive `hydrapp` CLI.
 To use it to generate a project for you, simply run `hydrapp new` with the values that match your usecase.

 First, select your preferred starter project: